-If you managed to pull David away from creating online content as an active blogger and social media expert, he’d tell you that he loves to write.
-He’d also brag about that one time when he was invited to give a speech at the Pro Football Hall of Fame.
-At Weber Shandwick, David uses his journalism background to create online strategies to target audiences using social media channels such as Facebook, Twitter, Flickr, YouTube and Wikipedia.
-He served for seven years as an editor at the online news service Greenwire, and two years at the National Journal, where he edited the daily syndicated news feed for MSNBC.com and Fox News.
+David likes to brag about that one time when he was invited to give a speech at the Pro Football Hall of Fame.
+At Weber Shandwick, David uses his journalism background to create digital content strategies.
+He served for seven years as an editor at the online news service Greenwire and two years at the National Journal, where he edited the daily syndicated news feed for MSNBC.com and Fox News.
 Tucked away in a box in his basement is a diploma from the University of Rochester in New York, where David graduated cum laude, majoring in media studies and minoring in journalism and history.

 - Member for